 Notes: Observations are collapsed into race-CZ half-year cells, covering the years 1990-2000.
-The dependent variable in column (1) is the average age of women in the cell, and the dependent variable in column (4) is the cell-level average reported years of education.
+The dependent variable in column (1) is the average age of women in the cell, and the dependent variable in column (5) is the cell-level average reported years of education.
 All other dependent variables are the cell-level mean of an indicator variable equal to one when the maternal characteristic listed at the top of the column is true.
 Cells are weighted by the number of births in the cell.
+All regressions in this table include a fixed effect for the CZ-race group and the year, as well as additional control variables described in Equation 4.
 Standard errors, in parentheses, are clustered by race-CZ group. + p < 0.1, \ p < 0.05, \\ p < 0.01, \\\ p < 0.001.

 The fertility of young and unmarried women decreased after the NCSSA's enactment, and the long-term ramifications of this change depend on whether the decline was temporary or permanent.
 Specifically, did affected women postpone their childbearing until more partners were available, or did this policy generate a permanent decline in fertility?
-To answer this, I estimate the following equation: